Geneticscrol/OMP/README.md

-# YourModuleName
+# OMP

 A PowerShell module for managing themes in oh-my-posh.

 ## Description

-YourModuleName is a PowerShell module that provides functionality to manage themes in oh-my-posh.
+OMP is a PowerShell module that provides functionality to manage themes in oh-my-posh.
 It allows you to set and switch themes easily for your PowerShell prompt customization.

 ## Installation

-1. Download or clone the YourModuleName repository.
+1. Download or clone the OMP repository.
-2. Copy the YourModuleName module files to a directory listed in the `$env:PSModulePath` environment variable.
+2. Copy the OMP module files to a directory listed in the `$env:PSModulePath` environment variable.
 3. Open a PowerShell session.
-4. Run `Import-Module YourModuleName` to import the module.
+4. Run `Import-Module OMP` to import the module.

 ## Usage